perkycrow/perky/application/Readme.md

 ### SourceLoader
 Handles the actual loading of individual resources.
 Uses appropriate loaders for different resource types and tracks loading progress.

-### InputObserver
-Monitors and normalizes keyboard and mouse events from the browser.
-Maintains the current state of keys and mouse buttons, and tracks mouse position.

-### InputMapper
-Maps physical inputs (keyboard keys, mouse buttons) to logical actions.
-Allows applications to work with semantic actions instead of specific input devices.

 ### Loaders
 A collection of utility functions for loading different types of resources: